 Set the type of the stream to one of text or binary.
 See also open/4 and the encoding property of streams.
 Switching to binary sets the encoding to octet.
 Switching to text sets the encoding to the default text encoding.

 record_position(Bool)

 Do/do not record the line count and line position (see line_count/2 and line_position/2).
+Calling set_stream(S, record_position(true)) resets the position the start of line 1.

 representation_errors(Mode)